rism-digital/muscat-guidelines/default/en/source_031.md

 Enter **x** for sharp keys or **b** for flat keys, followed by capital letters of the pitches to be raised or lowered.
-If a piece is clearly in a certain key but a sharp or flat is not in the key signature, the missing sharps or flats may be added in brackets.
+If a piece is clearly in a certain key but a sharp or flat is not in the key signature, the missing sharps or flats may be added in square brackets.
 If there is no key signature, leave the field blank.

 _Examples:_

 - xF = F is sharp = G major or E minor
 - bBE = B and E are flat = B-flat major or G minor
-- xFC[G] = F and C are sharp in the source but the piece is clearly in A major, so the last sharp is added in brackets
+- xFC[G] = F and C are sharp in the source but the piece is clearly in A major, so the last sharp is added in square brackets

 #### Time signature (031 $o)